 10 Fascinating Reading Activities for Elementary Students

 It is my habit every morning to have preliminary activities.
 The class is divided into 5 groups.
 Each group will be assigned to lead the morning activity on a specific day.
 A group is assigned every day and they divide the tasks among themselves.

-Each group has to choose a leader who will monitor and assign tasks for the members.
+Each group has to choose a leader who will monitor and assign tasks to the members.
 The different task assignments are: to read a story (a fable, parable, anecdote), to pick out the dialogues that convey positive emotions, and to choose difficult words from the story.

 For vocabulary building, another member of the group will present the difficult words found in the story and will give the definitions while indicating the part of speech of each vocabulary word.
 These things are to be flashed onto a screen or simply to be written on the board.